 Make shamrocks out of little heart-shaped cookies for a St. Patrick’s Day treat you can share or gift!

 Pro tip: Make sure you leave time to chill the dough, it makes such a difference when rolling it out.
-Roll cold dough with a little muscle as quickly as you can–the butter in the dough warms quickly and holds it’s shape the best when it’s cut cold.
+Roll cold dough with a little muscle as quickly as you can–the butter in the dough warms quickly and holds its shape the best when it’s cut cold.

 If you’d like, roll sheets of the dough on parchment paper and then chill the sheets before cutting.
-I think this is always a fail safe way to get beautiful shaped cookies.
+I think this is always a fail-safe way to get beautiful shaped cookies.

 When is royal icing used?

 I used Royal Icing with this shamrock cookie recipe.
-I use royal icing when I want an icing or frosting that makes a smooth top to my cookies, when I want vibrant colors (with a butter icing the colors are harder to achieve), and when I want and icing that sets so I can package the cookies easily.
+I use royal icing when I want an icing or frosting that makes a smooth top to my cookies, when I want vibrant colors (with a butter icing the colors are harder to achieve), and when I want an icing that sets so I can package the cookies easily.